Hixie/isd/servers/src/systems-server/README.md

 ### Features

-Each feature has an ID, which is one of the fcXXXX constants in `../common/isdprotocol.pas`.
+Each feature has a code, which is one of the fcXXXX constants in `../common/isdprotocol.pas`.
 For example, fcAssetName is 0x01.

 The highest number reported by the server is the one reported in